natflorendo/PubMedP4/README.md

 * `python3 pubmed_pipeline.py --log-level INFO` – Processes 20 PDFs into 430 chunks, embeds them, and writes the FAISS index.
 * `python3 -m core.index_flat --query "best treatment for central diabetes insipidus" --k 5` – Logs the query, prints the top results, and records entries in `query_logs` + `retrieves`.
 * `python3 -m core.index_flat --answer --query "What is diabetes insipidus?"` – Generates a natural-language answer with `[PMID #######]` citations.

-At this point the backend, pipeline, and SQL schema form a complete Phase 4 deliverable; adding UI pages per the bonus section would earn extra credit if desired.